Guide To Business Loans

 • Higher interest rates – Short-term business loans usually have higher interest rates compared to long-term loans.

-• Frequent payments – These loans often require more frequent payments, which could be a strain on your business’ cash flow.
+• Frequent payments – These loans often require daily or weekly payments, which could be a strain on your business’s cash flow.

 • Less money – Generally, short-term business loans offer less money than long-term loans, which might not be sufficient to cover larger financial needs.